ayohana/boba-shop/README.md

 ![An image of Boba Shop's Homepage](./img/homepage.JPG/)

-**This website is for a boba (aka _bubble tea_) company.** A user can choose one or more toppings (tapioca pearls, coffee jelly, egg pudding, etc) and a size to order a boba drink and see the final cost.
+**This website is for a boba (aka _bubble tea_) company.** A user can enter a quantity of drinks, choose none or more than one topping (tapioca pearls, coffee jelly, egg pudding, etc), a size and sugar level to order drinks and see the final cost.
 The pricing is listed as follows:

 * $3.00 baseline boba drink price
 * +¢50 per topping (except $1 for Egg Pudding)